§ 15-501. | § 15-502. | § 15-503. | § 15-504.

 (b) A transferee of a partner's economic interest in the partnership has a right:

-(3) to seek under Section 15-801(6) a judicial determination that it is equitable to wind up the partnership business or affairs.
+(3) To seek under § 15-801(6) of this title a judicial determination that it is equitable to wind up the partnership business or affairs.

 (c) In a dissolution and winding up, a transferee is entitled to an account of partnership transactions only from the date of the latest account agreed to by all of the partners.